jacquelinegarrahan/impact-dashboard/README.md

 - [ ] Add label aliases to explore table columns
 - [ ] Cache flushing
 - [ ] norm_emit_z, norm_emit_xy not rendering
-- [ ] Update openPMD installation
+- [x] Update openPMD installation
 - [ ] Add port to args for launch
 - [ ] Dockerize
-- [ ] Passable configuration file
+- [ ] Passable configuration file for app rendering

 ## Known issues
 There are some quirks with the rendering.